-Knoll’s interest in filmmaking began at an early age.
-Having a keen interest in visual effects, he was mesmerized by the original Star Wars.
-During a visit to ILM in 1978 he was able to observe firsthand the world of visual effects.
-Inspired to learn more, Knoll attended the USC School of Cinema and earned a Bachelor of Arts in Cinema Production, while freelancing as a modelmaker at a variety of Los Angeles-based production facilities.
+John’s interest in filmmaking began at an early age.
+Having a keen interest in visual effects, he was mesmerized by the original Star Wars film.
+During a visit to ILM in 1978 he was able to observe first-hand the world of visual effects.
+Inspired to learn more, John attended the USC School of Cinema and earned a Bachelor of Arts in Cinema Production, while freelancing as a modelmaker at a variety of Los Angeles-based production facilities.

 During his last year at USC, John took an advanced animation class where he built a motion control system from an Oxberry animation stand, an Apple II computer, a CNC milling machine controller, and a bunch of industrial surplus stepper motors.
 Impressed by the student film that was generated from this class project, ILM hired John as a Technical Assistant for motion control photography.